bbengfort/printing-press/drafts/research/hierarchical/pseudocode.md

     q = the subquorum id
     t = the subquorum term
     v = the number of yes votes (1 for self, >1 is delegations)
 3. If there is a (q,t) conflict - e.g. the root receives two batches of delegated votes from the same subquorum, it resolves the number of votes by selecting the delegation with the highest subquorum term in case a failure in the subquorum caused a new leader election. (**PJK: What happens when these two distinct SQ leaders send delegated votes to distinct candidates of a RQ election?
 If the SQ leader failed before telling it's people what it was about to do, new SQ leader (of same SQ) doesn't know that the vote has happened.
 The two RQ leaders are unaware of each other, and the one contested SQ might be enough to tilt the election one way or another.
-I don't know a straightforward way of fixing this other than requiring candidates to use undelegated votes only, i.e. it's a nuclear timeout w/o waiting for the nuclear timeout**)
+I don't know a straightforward way of fixing this other than requiring candidates to use undelegated votes only, i.e. it's a nuclear timeout w/o waiting for the nuclear timeout**)(**PJK: example: 3 SQ of three each.
+Root election in progress w/ two candidates.
+SQ 1 votes for candidate A, SQ 2 votes for B. SQ 3 votes for A, fails, and then votes for B.**)
 4. If sum(v) > n/2+1 where n is the number of replicas, the command is committed.
 The root quorum broadcasts the commit to all replicas (**PJK: thrifty**).

 At root followers: